 ddx(x2)+ddx(y2)=ddx(25)\frac{d}{dx}(x^2) + \frac{d}{dx}(y^2) = \frac{d}{dx}(25) 2x+2ydydx=02x + 2y \frac{dy}{dx} = 0

-Now solve for dy/dxdy/dx:
+Now solve for dy/dxdy/dx (Step 3):

 2ydydx=2x2y \frac{dy}{dx} = -2x dydx=xy\frac{dy}{dx} = -\frac{x}{y}

-This formula works at points on the circle where y0y \ne 0.
-If y=0y = 0, then dividing by yy is not valid, and on this circle those points correspond to vertical tangents.
+This formula works at points where y0y \ne 0.
+If y=0y = 0, dividing by yy is invalid, and on this circle those points correspond to vertical tangents.
+At the point (3,4)(3,4),

 dydx=34\frac{dy}{dx} = -\frac{3}{4}